The Boxcar Children: Plot summary of the original novel

 At some point, Benny's hair begins to grow, so Jessie cuts it with Violet's scissors.
-Benny in turn cuts Watch's hair and tries to make a 'J' symbol.
+Benny in turn cuts Watch's hair and tries to make a 'J' symbol (he is learning to read, and thinks of Watch as Jessie's dog).
 This makes Jessie and Violet laugh very hard, but Violet falls seriously ill.
-The siblings don't want to go to the hospital because they don't want to reveal their identity and because they don't have enough money to pay at the hospital.
+The siblings do not want to go to the hospital because they do not want to reveal their identity while also not having enough money to pay at the hospital.
 Henry runs to Dr. Moore, who takes Violet to his own house instead of the hospital.
 He and Mrs. Moore invite Henry, Jessie, and Benny, along with Watch, to stay there as guests.

 Meanwhile, the children's grandfather, James Henry Alden, has been offering a reward for news of his four missing grandchildren.
 The doctor connects the missing grandchildren with the ones in his care and goes to speak to Alden, warning him that his grandchildren are afraid of him and encouraging him to befriend the children before revealing who he is.
 Alden is introduced to the children as a friend of the doctor's.
-The children find him warm and friendly; by the time they learn the truth, they are surprised to learn that he is really their "cruel" grandfather and are more than willing to come live with him.
+The children find him warm and friendly; by the time they learn the truth, the children are surprised to learn that Alden is really their "cruel" grandfather and are more than willing to live with him.

-At their grandfather's house, the children are happy and well-cared for, but speak fondly of their days in the boxcar.
-They all miss the boxcar too, especially Benny, who wants his cracked, pink cup.
-So, as a surprise, Mr. Alden arranges to have the boxcar completely restored, repainted, and moved into his backyard where the children can visit it whenever they like.
-Mr. Alden gets every single piece, even the old, dead stump that the children used to climb inside.
-At the end of the novel, the children are very glad and make the boxcar their clubhouse and happily live with their grandfather.
+The children are happy and well cared for at their grandfathers house, but they still fondly remember the days they spent living in the boxcar.
+Benny misses it the most, reminiscing about his cracked pink teacup.
+As a surprise to cheer up the children Mr. Alden has the boxcar fully restored, repainted, and moved into his backyard.
+He makes sure to bring back every single piece including the old dead stump they used to climb inside.
+The children are thrilled to have the boxcar back to use as their new clubhouse and they live happily with their grandfather.